jdbctemplatemapper/jdbctemplatemapper/README.md

  ```

 ## Notes
- 1. Models should have a no argument constructor so they can be instantiated and properties set.
+ 1. Models should have a no argument constructor so they can be instantiated.
  2. Database changes will require a restart of the application since JdbcTemplateMapper caches table metadata.
  3. When using @Column(name="some_column_name") to map a property to a non default column, it will impact using "SELECT * " with Spring BeanPropertyRowMapper in custom queries.
 The mismatch of column and property names will cause Spring BeanPropertyRowMapper to ignore these properties.
 Use "SELECT " + jdbcTemplateMapper.getColumnsSql(Class) which will create column aliases to match property names so will work with BeanPropertyRowMapper.
  4. If insert/update fails do not reuse the object since it could be in an inconsistent state.